 Hours taught in this program will not be used for calculation of weekly workload for pro-rata pay in other programs, nor will hours taught in other programs apply to this program.

 Such placement will be observed throughout their employment and as long as the program is operated by the District or any of its sub-units.
-Intensive English faculty members are automatically members of the collective bargaining unit during their period of employment.
+Intensive English faculty members are automatically included in the collective bargaining unit during their period of employment.

 H.5 Contract.
 Core faculty will be employed under a yearly contract and will be provided a written contract describing the terms and conditions of their employment with the District.
 Core faculty will perform the professional obligations of full-time faculty.
 Upon appointment to a Core faculty position, new Core faculty are probationary, until the probationer has successfully completed the Core Faculty Status process as described in H.10.